Stevenleizheng/FEDKEA/README.md

 The descriptions for the result files are in the 'binary_result.txt' and 'enzyme_result.csv' files of the output directory.

 Additionally, our tool provides two parameters: one is -a, which, if processing FASTA files with sequences ending in *, can be set to 1 (default is 0).
-The other parameter is -t, which controls the threshold for binary classification models (ranging from 0 to 1).
+The other parameter is -t, which controls the threshold for binary classification models (ranging from 0 to 1, default is 0.5).
 A higher value increases the confidence in the selected enzymes, while a lower value allows for the detection of more enzymes, but may also result in a higher rate of false positives.
 If the sequences are known to be enzymes, the parameter -t can be set to 0.